The Introduction of 3D Planning to Interventional Cardiology:

-The Center for Structural Heart Disease at the Henry Ford Hospital under the leadership of Dr. William O’Neill is one of the leading Structural Heart programs.
-Dr. Dee Dee Wang, Director of Structural Heart Imaging at the Henry Ford Hospital and Medical Director of 3D Printing at the Henry Ford Innovations Institute recently spoke at the Materialise World Summit that took place in Brussels earlier this year.
-During her talk, she shared why 3D technology plays a critical role in their work on Structural Heart procedures and mostly Transcatheter Mitral Valve Replacement (TMVR) therapy.
+The Center for Structural Heart Disease at the Henry Ford Hospital under the leadership of Dr. William O’Neill is one of the leading structural heart programs.
+Dr. Dee Dee Wang, Director of Structural Heart Imaging at the Henry Ford Hospital and Medical Director of 3D Printing at the Henry Ford Innovations Institute recently spoke at the Materialise World Summit.
+During her talk, she shared why 3D technology plays a critical role in their work on structural heart procedures and mostly transcatheter mitral valve replacement (TMVR) therapy.

 Hope for High-Risk Patients

 Henry Ford Hospital’s Center for Structural Heart Disease in collaboration with the Henry Ford Innovation Institute uses 3D and 4D imaging to enhance patient safety and procedural outcomes for high-risk structural heart interventions.

 Application of this novel technology allows Dr. O’Neill and his team to perform high-risk, minimally invasive TMVR on a more precise level for patients who have otherwise been turned down for traditional open-heart surgery.
 The team gives their patients hope and strives for patient safety.